cunhatalisca/project-laravel-events/README.md

-# Laravel Project Events
+# EVENTS GC

-Welcome to the Laravel Events project!
+Welcome to the Laravel EVENT GC!
 This is an event management system developed in Laravel.

 ## Overview